 PaLS - Procurement and Logistics Service

 The Procurement and Logistics Service, commonly known as PaLS, is the sole provider of professional supplies services (logistics and procurement) to all public Health and Social Care organisations in Northern Ireland.
 It is a recognised Centre of Procurement Expertise established under the Northern Ireland Public Procurement Policy as approved by the Northern Ireland Assembly, and was re-accredited in October 2013.

 Currently employing staff on sites throughout Northern Ireland the Procurement and Logistics Service has an operating budget of about £11m per annum.
-PaLS influences over £505m of goods and services spend per annum on behalf of Health and Social Care.
+PaLS influences approximately £500m of goods and services spend per annum on behalf of Health and Social Care.

-Procurement and Logistics Service operates on a service and budget agreement basis (SLA) with all of its customers and is committed to delivery of value for money services based on processes that are quality assured and accredited by NQA and ISO 9001 2008 for all services.
+Procurement and Logistics Service is committed to delivery of value for money services based on processes that are quality assured and accredited by NQA with ISO 9001 2008 for all services.
 In addition Procurement and Logistics Service is a Mark of Excellence winner in EFQM´s steps to excellence.

 E-tendering opportunities can be viewed at the following link - eTendersNI.gov.uk